ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 --- abstract

-This document describes an abstract programming interface, API, to the transport layer, following the Transport Services Architecture.
+This document describes an abstract application programming interface, API, to the transport layer, following the Transport Services Architecture.
 It supports the asynchronous, atomic transmission of messages over transport protocols and network paths dynamically selected at runtime.
 It is intended to replace the